 The IJN gives voice to the vast array of voices in the Jewish community, and strives scrupulously to keep all editorial opinion out of the news columns.
 Its editorial page is independent and represents the opinions of the editorial board.

-Editor and publisher of the IJN since 1972 is Miriam Goldberg.
-Executive editor of the IJN since 1983 is Rabbi Hillel Goldberg, PhD.
 Editors and staffers with the IJN for 20 to 35 years include Larry Hankin, associate editor; Chris Leppek, assistant editor; Seiji Nagata, production manager; Lori Aron, account executive; and Andrea Jacobs, senior writer.

-Columnists include Tehilla R. Goldberg (New York).
+Columnists include Tehilla R. Goldberg (New York) and Amy Lederman.